 - Your insurance coverage and that of the other driver (extent of coverage, under-insured, or uninsured)

 - The extent to which you or the other parties involved contributed to the cause of the accident.
 In other words, who is responsible?

 It is important to understand that Pennsylvania is classified as a “comparative negligence” state, which means that the percentage of your fault in contributing to your accident can be used to deplete the value of the damages to which you are entitled.
 This gives insurance companies an extra incentive to prove that you somehow contributed to the cause of your accident.
-At KCR, our early investigative teams are immediately dispatched to the scene of the crash to gather evidence to the contrary.
+At CR, our early investigative teams are immediately dispatched to the scene of the crash to gather evidence to the contrary.

 Contact our Bucks County PA Car Accident Injury Lawyers for a Free Case Evaluation

 If you or someone you love has been injured in a car accident and you believe that another driver may be at-fault, you have limited time to file a claim.
 Consulting with a team of experienced personal injury attorneys can be a critical step toward recovering damages for your medical expenses, loss of income, as well as the pain and suffering caused by your accident.
-To speak with one of our seasoned personal injury lawyers, contact the Bensalem offices of Kamensky, Cohen, and Riechelson at (215) 337-4915.
+To speak with one of our seasoned personal injury lawyers, contact the Bensalem offices of Cohen and Riechelson at (215) 337-4915.
 A free and comprehensive case assessment is just a phone call away.